aws-samples/aws-modernization-with-circleci/content/060_module_2/60_create_project.md

 ---
-title: "3.1 Create new project"
+title: "3.1 Create a new project"
 chapter: true
-weight: ADD WEIGHT
+weight: 10
 ---

-# Create new project
+## Step 1 &mdash; Create an Express project

-Let's create a new Express project.
+For this module, we need to create a new Express project.
 Open your terminal and run:

 ```bash
 $ npm install -g express-generator
 $ express
 ```

-# Add tests
+## Step 2 &mdash; Add tests

-Now let's add some tests.
-Open your `spec.js` application and add these tests:
+To add some tests, open your `spec.js` application and add:

 ```javascript
 var request = require('supertest');